-- A free initial discussion and fee quote
+- A free initial discussion and quotation

-- Fixed fees offering cost certainty
+- Fixed fees, offering cost certainty

-- Direct line services to the team
+- Direct line access to our property lawyers

-- Plain English advice
+- Plain English advice and guidance

 - Accredited performance standards